Luracast/Restler-API-Explorer/README.md

 1. Clone this repository.
 Downloading as Zip or Tarball won't include the source
 2. Install [CoffeeScript](http://coffeescript.org/#installation) which will give you [cake](http://coffeescript.org/#cake)
+3. Install [handlebars](http://handlebarsjs.com/) using `npm install handlebars -g`
-3. Run cake dist from the root of this project
+4. Run `cake dist` from the root of this project
-4. You should see the distribution under the dist folder.
-Open ./dist/index .html to launch Swagger UI in a browser
+5. You should see the distribution under the dist folder.
+Open `./dist/index .html` to launch API Explorer in a browser

 ### Use
 1. Copy the dist folder to the Restler (version 3 or above) based API root, and rename it to **explorer** (or whatever you find suitable)